-^{477.} Wheeler v.
+477. Wheeler v.
 Green, 157 S.W.3d 439, 443 (Tex.
 2005) (per curiam) (noting that "absent flagrant bad faith or callous disregard for the rules, due process bars merits-preclusive sanctions"); see also Marino v.
 King, 355 S.W.3d 629, 632-33 (Tex.
 2011) (per curiam); Medina v.
 Raven, 492 S.W.3d 53, 60 (Tex.
 App.-Houston [1st Dist.]
 2016, no pet.).

-a merits-preclusive sanction; it merely incorporates the requirement as an element of the movant's summary judgment burden."478
+a merits-preclusive sanction; it merely incorporates the requirement as an element of the movant's summary judgment burden."

-Once admissions are made or deemed by the court, they "may not be contradicted by any evidence, whether in the form of live testimony or summary judgment affidavits."479 However, to be considered as proper summary judgment evidence, the requests must be on file with the court at the time of submission of the motion for summary judgment.480 Furthermore, deemed admissions as summary judgment evidence must meet the same time constraints as the motion for summary judgment and the response.481
+Once admissions are made or deemed by the court, they "may not be contradicted by any evidence, whether in the form of live testimony or summary judgment affidavits."
+However, to be considered as proper summary judgment evidence, the requests must be on file with the court at the time of submission of the motion for summary judgment.
+Furthermore, deemed admissions as summary judgment evidence must meet the same time constraints as the motion for summary judgment and the response.
+481

-"[A] response to a request for admission can only be used against 'the party making the admission."482 Any matter established under Rule 198 (Requests for Admission) (formerly Rule 169) is conclusively established for the party making the admission unless it is withdrawn by motion or amended with permission of the court.483 "Standards for withdrawing deemed admissions and for allowing a late summary-judgment response are the same.
-Either is proper upon a showing of (1) good cause, and (2) no undue prejudice."484 When the need to do so is not discovered before judgment, a request in a motion for new trial may be sufficient to withdraw a deemed admission.485
+"[A] response to a request for admission can only be used against 'the party making the admission."
+Admission (formerly Rule 169) is conclusively established for the party making the admission unless it is withdrawn by motion or amended with permission of the court.
+Standards for withdrawing deemed admissions and for allowing a late summary-judgment response are the same.
+Either is proper upon a showing of (1) good cause, and (2) no undue prejudice.
+When the need to do so is not discovered before judgment, a request in a motion for new trial may be sufficient to withdraw a deemed admission.